chipsalliance/caliptra-sw/runtime/doc/test-coverage.md

 Test Scenario | Test Name | Go Error Code
 ---|---|---
-Calls and tests behavior of the DPE command InitializeContext | **TestInitializeContext** | N/A Calls and tests behavior of the DPE command InitializeContext with simulation contexts | **TestInitializeContextSimulation** | N/A
-Calls the DPE command CertifyKey, verifies the structure of the resulting certificate by parsing and linting it, and checks that the desired extensions are present | **TestCertifyKey** | N/A
+Calls and tests behavior of the DPE command InitializeContext | **TestInitializeContext** | N/A Calls and tests behavior of the DPE command InitializeContext with simulation contexts | **TestInitializeSimulation** | N/A Calls the DPE command CertifyKey, verifies the structure of the resulting certificate by parsing and linting it, and checks that the desired extensions are present | **TestCertifyKey** | N/A
 Calls the DPE command CertifyKey with a simulation context handle, verifies the structure of the resulting certificate by parsing and linting it, and checks that the desired extensions are present | **TestCertifyKey_SimulationMode** | N/A
 Calls the DPE command GetCertificateChain and verifies the structure of each certificate in the chain by parsing and linting them | **TestGetCertificateChain** | N/A
+Calls the DPE command ExtendTci and verifies the resulting TCI | **TestExtendTCI** | N/A Calls the DPE command ExtendTci with a derived child context and verifies the resulting TCI | **TestExtendTciOnDerivedContexts** | N/A
-Calls and tests behavior of the DPE command TagTci | **TestTagTCI** | N/A Calls the DPE command GetProfile and verifies the DPE profile | **TestGetProfile** | N/A Checks whether an error is reported when non-existent handle is passed as input to DPE commands | **TestInvalidHandle** | StatusInvalidHandle
+Calls the DPE command GetProfile and verifies the DPE profile | **TestGetProfile** | N/A Checks whether an error is reported when non-existent handle is passed as input to DPE commands | **TestInvalidHandle** | StatusInvalidHandle
 Checks whether an error is reported when caller from one locality issues DPE commands in another locality | **TestWrongLocality** | StatusInvalidLocality